WeiTing1991/WeiTing1991/README.md

 </h4>

 I'm a **developer, engineer, and architect** based on zurich.
-Currently, I work for [USI-FMAA] and [ETHZ] as a collaborative researcher who passionate about new tech, coding, robotics, and design.
+Currently, I work for [USI-FMAA] and [ETHZ-NCCR] as a collaborative researcher who passionate about new tech, coding, robotics, and design.
 As a software developer, I am working on desktop application, computer grapchics and computer system.
 As a architect, I am focusing on comupational design and robotic fabrication.